ballerina-platform/module-ballerinax-azure.functions/azurefunctions-extension-bala/Package.md

 ## Package Overview

-This module provides an annotation based [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) extension implementation for Ballerina language.
+This module provides an annotation-based [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) extension implementation for Ballerina.

 - For information on the operations, which you can perform with this module, see [API Docs](https://docs.central.ballerina.io/ballerinax/azure-functions/).
 - For more information on the deployment, see the [Azure Functions Deployment Guide](https://ballerina.io/swan-lake/learn/user-guide/deployment/azure-functions/).